“Enthralling…really takes you somewhere…really makes you think.”

 “Subtle, complex.
 A sense of deep emotion.
-So interesting how it changes!
 You need to wear responsibility, you have to own it.
-It’s personal it has weight and layers to it – as does the scent.
-I would wear this.”
+It’s personal it has weight and layers to it – as does the scent.”
 (Responsibility)

 “Rich, deep, beautiful, evocative, emotional, passionate.
 It gets to the heart of the matter.”
 (Red Autumn)

 Visitors, Century’s Breath

 Cultural permissions for place name and translation references given by Kaurna Warra Karrpanthi, Kaurna Warra Pintyanthi.

 Prior research supported by the Australian Government through the Australia Council, its arts funding and advisory body; and The Institute of Art and Olfaction, Los Angeles.